benmarwick/ctv-archaeology/Archaeology.md

 - `r pkg("archdata")` contains eleven archaeological datasets from around the world reported in published studies.
 These represent typical forms of archaeological data (and so are useful for teaching).
 - `r pkg("binford")` contains more than 200 variables coding aspects of hunter-gatherer subsistence, mobility, and social organization for 339 ethnographically documented groups of hunter-gatherers, as used in Binford (2001) _Constructing Frames of Reference: An Analytical Method for Archaeological Theory Building Using Ethnographic and Environmental Data Sets_.
+- `r pkg("clayringsmiletus")` consists of data on clay rings from the Sanctuary of Dionysos in the ancient city of Miletus on the western coast of Anatolia.
 - `r pkg("folio")` provides several types of data related to broad topics (cultural evolution, radiocarbon dating, paleoenvironments, etc.), which can be used to illustrate statistical methods in the classroom (multivariate data analysis, compositional data analysis, diversity measurement, etc.).
 - `r pkg("gsloid")` Contains published data sets for global benthic d18O data for 0-5.3 Myr and global sea levels based on marine sediment core data for 0-800 ka.
 - `r pkg("chemometrics")` contains a dataset of elemental concentrations for 180 archaeological glass vessels excavated from 15th - 17th century contexts in Antwerp.